Professor

 - B.S., Pusan National University, 2004

-Chang-Uk is originally from Pusan, South Korea where he graduated with honors with a B.S. degree in Polymer Science and Engineering.
+Chang-Uk is originally from Busan, South Korea, where he graduated with honors with a B.S. degree in Polymer Science and Engineering.
 He then completed M.S. and Ph.D. degrees focusing on a combination of materials science and synthesis of advanced polymer structures.
-During his doctoral studies under the guidance of Prof. Donghui Zhang, he worked on synthesizing a new class of peptidomimetic materials (polypeptoids, structural mimics of polypeptides), cyclic block copolypeptoids, and studying their self-assembly in solution and macroscopic properties.
-He then took an appointment as a postdoctoral scholar at the University of Kentucky Center for Applied Energy Research (UK CAER).
-In April of 2014, Chang-Uk made the move to Seattle to join the Boydston group as a postdoctoral fellow and begin studying polymer mechanochemistry.
+During his doctoral studies under the mentorship of Prof. Donghui Zhang, he synthesized a new class of peptidomimetic materials (polypeptoids), investigated their self-assembly behavior in solution, and developed thermo-responsive hydrogels for tissue engineering applications.

 Graduate Students